Born to Ride (1991 film)

 Born to Ride is a 1991 American action film directed by Graham Baker.
-The film was released on May 3, 1991 and starred John Stamos as a biker turned military corporal.
+The film was released on May 3, 1991, and starred John Stamos as a biker turned military corporal.

-Synopsis
+Plot

-Colonel James E. Devers's (Sandy McPeak) newly converted motorcycle unit has had a lot of experience riding horses, but not much riding motorcycles.
-Enter Grady Westfall (John Stamos), a biker faced with the choice of prison or teaching the military how to ride.
-Grady quickly proves to be a headache for Colonel Devers, who dislikes both Grady's unorthodox methods and his interest in his daughter Beryl Ann (Teri Polo).
-But when Grady discovers that his unit is ill equipped to launch a rescue mission in Spain, he decides to accompany his unit in the hopes of increasing their chance of succeeding in the dangerous mission.
+Colonel James E. Devers's newly converted motorcycle unit has had a lot of experience riding horses, but not much riding motorcycles.
+Enter Grady Westfall, a biker faced with the choice of prison or teaching the military how to ride.
+Grady quickly proves to be a headache for Colonel Devers, who dislikes both Grady's unorthodox methods and his interest in his daughter Beryl Ann.
+But when Grady discovers that his unit is ill-equipped to launch a rescue mission in Spain, he decides to accompany his unit in the hopes of increasing their chance of succeeding in the dangerous mission.